hazelcast/hazelcast-jet-operator/README.md

-# Hazelcast Jet Kubernetes Opearators
+# Hazelcast Jet Kubernetes Operators

 Hazelcast Jet and Hazelcast Jet Enterprise is packaged with Operator Framework, which simplifies deployment on Kubernetes and OpenShift.